jearle/file-downloader/README.md

 File Downloader
 ===============

-A simple asynchronous java file downloader for java.
+A simple asynchronous file downloader written in Java.

 ## How to implement the FileDownloaderDelegate